 Teen Clinic: All services at Teen Clinic are free or low-cost and confidential for patients 19 & under.
 Teens can be seen during any of our regular family planning hours or during special Teen Only hours at both our Boulder and Longmont locations.
 See more at the Teen Clinic website: www.teenclinic.org.

-Community Health Education: Our Community Health Education program provides youth with comprehensive sexuality education and access to services.
+Community Health Education: Our Community Health Education program provides youth with medically-accurate, comprehensive sexuality education and access to services.
 We also provide information, support and resources to teachers, parents and guardians, and youth-serving agencies.

 Online Outreach: Youth Services is wired!
 In addition to our comprehensive and interactive website, we’re on Twitter and Facebook.
 We were also first in Colorado to have an anonymous sexual health text message line so youth can get answers 24/7.

 All of our clinical and educational services are free or low-cost and confidential.
 For more information on our services for teens and their adult allies, visit our Teen Clinic website designed for youth, by youth.